 A 0.25% Earned Income tax open space is the source of revenue for this fund.
 The Board of Supervisors review and authorize potential preservations which consist of smaller conservation easements due to past preservation efforts.
-In 2023, a conservation easement was purchased totaling 32.354 acres at 2010 West Rock Road.
+In 2024, no conservation easements or land was purchased..
 There is an Open Space Maintenance checking account for future park improvements with transfers from the Open Space Fund per HB1523 guidelines and according to budget approval.
 Transfers and expenses are approved as part of the budget process.
 To eliminate the open space earned income tax a Supervisor majority vote and Resolution is required with notice to DCED no later than December 1 to be effective January 1.
 Should the Supervisors determine to eliminate the tax it requires voter referendum approval to reinstate the tax.